luliang-ll/luliang-ll.github.io/_pages/about.md

 ## Papers

----

 Houlin Chen, **Lu Liang** and Lei Wang. **Improving Indoor Tracking Accuracy through Sensor Fusion: A Low-Cost, Neural Network-Assisted Visual System for Real-time Position Estimation**.
 Future Technologies Conference (FTC) in the series "Lecture Notes in Networks and Systems" 2023.
-(Under review for Scopus, DBLP and INSPEC, etc.)

 - Abstract: A low-cost, GPS-independent model of a neural network-assisted visual tracking system is proposed.
 In the test phase, the proposed system obtatined a tracking accuracy of 0.5m without any help from expensive depth cameras or 3D LIDAR.